chmarsaws/realtime-web-analytics-workshop/module-3/README.md

 </p></details>

-## 1. (Optional Path) Create a DynamoDB Stream
+## 1a.
+(Optional Path) Manually Create DynamoDB Stream and Metrics Publishing Lambda

 If you prefer to configure the DynamoDB Stream and Metrics Publishing Lambda function manually, you can follow this path by expanding the section below.
+If you've already updated or deployed the CloudFormation stack in step 1, skip this section.

 <details>
 <summary><strong>Optional Path - Manually Create Resources (expand for details)</strong></summary><p>